microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/parent_child_relationship.md

-# Indentation and Parent, Child, Sibling Relationships
+# Indentation in Parent, Child, and Sibling Relationships

-In this subsection, we will be covering two very important concepts: indentation and the parent, child, sibling relationships.
+In this subsection, you will learn two very important concepts: indentation and the parent, child, sibling relationships.

 Consider the following example: